 After that, I’m going to suggest a number of marketing and sales tasks in each of the categories above that you should look at automating.
 These are tasks pretty much every modern brand is already doing or could benefit from doing – from keyword research to handling customer service.

 Automate all of the tasks in this article and you’ll have most of the marketing and sales essentials covered.
-This will have a major impact on your business and the process of automating these tasks will give you the experience you need to jump into more advanced automations.
+This will have a major impact on your business and the process of automating these tasks will give you the experience you need to jump into more advanced automation.

 What kind of marketing & sales tasks should be automated